HOW COLOURS INFLUENCE CONSUMERS

 White is the colour for purity (as in a white wedding gown) and can be used to symbolise modern and sleek products such as apple products.
 Whereas black is the colour of luxury (as in Johnnie Walker Black Label).
 When paired together they create a bold, confident and luxurious image.
 An example of effective black and white logo design would be Tom Ford.
 Black and white is the perfect colour scheme for this brand as it accurately translates to consumers the luxury price tag and articulates the brands bold confident and often sexual imagery.

-Other colours that can translate a high price tag include; Purple, is the colour of royalty (Purple robes worn by royalty and people of authority or high rank) or Gold.
+Other colours that can translate a high price tag include: purple that is the colour of royalty (purple robes worn by royalty and people of authority or high rank) or gold.
 However, gold is often representative of a more flashy and unsophisticated version of luxury but is still used effectively by brands such as Chanel.

 Colour consistency over the long term can help a brand burn its way into the mind.
 Look at what yellow has done for Caterpillar, brown for UPS, red for Coca-Cola and blue for IBM or orange for Easyjet.
 All areas of your marketing must be branded with the exact same hex code as an inconsistent or undisciplined approach to using colour is likely to send consumers mixed messages leaving them confused and less trusting towards your business.

 The more you promote your business using a particular colour the more likely you are to reap the positive benefits of being associated with that colour such as increased brand recognition and recall.

 However, before you ever see the positive benefits of being associated with a colour you must first ensure it reflects the key messages that the company want to communicate to the target audience.
 If you are a luxury brand using cheap colours such as yellow it is likely that your branding will do more harm than good.
 It should be noted that with the subjective nature of colour, what is individually pleasing to one person may elicit only a neutral response in another.